-Arriving at University of Limerick was so nerve-racking.
+Arriving at University of Limerick to study abroad was so nerve-racking.
 I didn’t know anyone or where anything was.
 Even after orientation week, I was still confused on where to go and what to do; I had so much information thrown at me that I couldn’t keep it all straight.
 Despite knowing people from my home school that studied abroad in Limerick last spring, I completely forgot the advice they gave me.
 I was so overwhelmed and excited to be here.
 I wanted to provide a quick crash course on adjusting to life at the University of Limerick!

 Here are 4 tips for students who plan to study abroad in Limerick, Ireland:

 1. Get a Leap Card